 Edinburgh is an amazing city to visit!
 Full of history, culture, and natural beauty, there is something for everyone.
 I am spending one month in Edinburgh with my family this summer.
 Mike and I lived here in Edinburgh for three years while we were in grad school, and our oldest daughter Emma was born here.
 We are excited to share this city with our children!
 I am compiling tips on visiting Edinburgh with kids, both for my own reference and anyone else looking to visit this Scottish capital.
 Today I am sharing tips on getting around Edinburgh with kids.
-If you want a detailed guide to the city, I recommend the Lonely Planet Pocket Edinburgh Travel Guide.

 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 Getting Around Edinburgh with Kids: Tested Insider Tips